hongyusu/hongyusu.github.io/_posts/2016-03-17-deploy-elk-stack-on-amazon-aws.md

 	  }
    ```

-   In addition, as we haven't done any mapping with Logstash yet, you should not be able to see any mapping by running the following command
+1. In addition, as we haven't done any mapping with Logstash yet, you should not be able to see any mapping by running the following command

    ```bash
       curl -XGET 'http://localhost:9200/_mapping?pretty'
    ```

+### Install as a system service

+1. We can also run Elasticsearch as a system service.

-### Logstash
+## Logstash

-### Kibana
+## Kibana

-### Fix access rules
+## Fix access rules

-### Runing example
+## Runing example

 # External reading